Kasaract/Kasaract/README.md

 # 👋🏼 Hi, I'm Gary!

 Thanks for visiting!
 I'm a software engineer and UI/UX designer with a strong interest in full-stack development.
-Some technologies I enjoy working with include ReactJS, Three.js, Flutter, and Figma.
+Some technologies I enjoy working with include ReactJS, Express.js, Flutter, and Figma.

 ## 🌱 What I'm Doing

-- 🛰️ Interning at [@Emergent](https://www.emergentspace.com/) as a full-stack developer and UI designer
 - 💻 Working hard with the organizing team at [@HackMIT](https://hackmit.org/) to bring hackers a memorable virtual hackathon experience
 - 🎮 Learning game development using the Godot Engine with [@Heartbeast](https://github.com/uheartbeast)
 - 🔥 Watching <em>The Legend of Korra</em> to bring balance to the world
-- 🎵 Streaming BTS's new single <em>Dynamite</em> cause WOW!

 ## 📫 Let's Connect!